A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: A hierarchical solution approach

-Since \cref{eq:linear_system_pips_inner_top} has the same structure as \cref{eq:linear_system_pips_perturbed_compressed}, we could solve it using the parallel factorization and solve (\cref{alg:factor_pips,alg:solve_pips}).
-These two layered linear systems are the simplest case of the hierarchical solution approach.
+Since \cref{eq:linear_system_pips_inner_top} has the same structure as \cref{eq:linear_system_pips_perturbed_compressed}, we can solve it using the parallel factorization and solve for arrowhead systems introduced in \cref{alg:factor_pips,alg:solve_pips}.
+Computing an explicit factorization of the diagonal block matrices would result in a two layered \HSCA system.

-To distribute and parallelize the solution process further, we split the linear system and apply recursive Schur complement decomposition by permuting subsets of the two-link constraints ``into'' \cref{eq:linear_system_pips_inner_top}.
-We recall the structure of \cref{eq:linear_system_pips_inner_top} with expanded linking constraints:
+To distribute and parallelize the solution process further, we instead split the linear system \cref{eq:linear_system_pips_inner_top} and apply a recursive Schur complement decomposition by permuting subsets of the two-link constraints ``into'' \cref{eq:linear_system_pips_inner_top}.
+We recall the structure of \cref{eq:linear_system_pips_inner_top} with the expanded linking constraints: